apache/nuttx-apps/nshlib/README.txt

 o set [{+|-}{e|x|xe|ex}] [<name> <value>]

-  Set the variable <name> to the sting <value> and or set NSH parser control options.
+  Set the variable <name> to the string <value> and or set NSH parser control options.

   For example, a variable may be set like this: